ashhhi/Ash/ash-blog/themes/lightbi-hugo/exampleSite/content/collections/_index.md

 ---
-Type : "tags"
+Type: "tags"
-layout : "collections"
+layout: "journals"
-title: "Collections"
+title: "Journals"
-subtitle : "Links from the Web community, curated by Bino."
+subtitle: "Links from the Web community, curated by Bino."
 ---